Seto Kaiba: In the Yu-Gi-Oh! manga

 In his introduction, Kaiba discovers that the grandfather of his classmate, Yugi Mutou, owns the rare Blue-Eyes White Dragon card, and takes it from him.
 Dark Yugi emerges from within Yugi's Millennium Puzzle to challenge Kaiba to a Shadow Game to reclaim it.
 Kaiba is ultimately defeated, suffering Dark Yugi's Penalty Game: Experience of Death (死の体感, Shi no Taikan).
 Afterward, he plots to take revenge against Yugi and acquires the other three Blue-Eyes White Dragon cards through extortion and blackmail and builds "Death T," a "theme park" made up of deadly games designed to kill Yugi and his friends.
 He defeats Sugoroku and tears up his Blue-Eyes White Dragon; he also subjects him to an artificial Penalty Game, forcing Yugi to participate in Death-T or else he will kill him.
 Yugi once again defeats him and uses the power of his Millennium Puzzle to subject Kaiba to a Penalty Game, leaving him in a coma.

 Later on, Duel Monsters creator and Millennium Eye wielder Maximillion Pegasus schemes to take control of Kaiba Corporation (海馬コーポレイション, Kaiba Kōporeishon) from Seto by conspiring with its board of directors, the Big Five, and abducting his brother Mokuba.
-After Kaiba awakens from his coma, he learns of Pegasus' plans and his kidnapping of Mokuba and travels to Duelist Kingdom, where he regains his deck and briefly battles Jonouchi.
+After Kaiba awakens from his coma, he learns of Pegasus' plans and his kidnapping of Mokuba and travels to Duelist Kingdom, where he regains his deck and briefly battles Katsuya Jonouchi (Joey Wheeler in English versions of the Duel Monsters anime).
 Kaiba and Yugi later play the game atop the castle parapets, and Kaiba is nearly defeated until he endangers his life by balancing on the edge of the turret.
 Dark Yugi nearly kills Kaiba, but Yugi forces him to forfeit the game so Kaiba is not killed.
 Kaiba goes on to duel Pegasus, but is overcome by the power of his Millennium Eye and is defeated.
 Pegasus gives Kaiba the Mind Card Penalty Game, sealing his soul into a card; when Dark Yugi defeats Pegasus in a Shadow Game during the final round of the tournament, both Kaiba and his brother are freed from their Penalty Games.